celery/celery/CONTRIBUTING.rst

     $ make flakecheck

-To not return a negative exit code when this command fails use the ``flakes`` target instead:
+To not return a negative exit code when this command fails, use the ``flakes`` target instead:

 .. code-block:: console